 Tensile Loading System

 This system is used to apply tensile force to the specimen.
-It usually includes an electrically or hydraulically driven mechanical system to create tensile stress and ensure that the applied force gradually increases during the test.
+It usually includes an electrically or hydraulically driven mechanical system to create tensile stress.
+They can ensure that the applied force increases during the test.

 Displacement Measurement Device

-The displacement measuring device is used to accurately measure the elongation of the specimen.
-This is usually achieved by means of a scale, encoder, or displacement sensor attached to the specimen.
+The displacement measuring device is used to measure the specimen’s elongation accurately.
+It is usually achieved using a scale, encoder, or displacement sensor attached to the specimen.

 Force Sensor